CommandersAct/Platform-Documentation/features/sources/sources-catalog/import-conversions/api-conversions-and-product-catalog.md

 ### Overwrite Parameter Behavior

-The `overwrite` parameter determines how conversions are processed when an existing `id` is found:
+The `overwrite` url parameter determines how conversions are processed when an existing `id` is found:

 - **`false`** *(default)*:
    - Only the specified fields will be updated.